 Before your Initial Assessment, we strongly recommend you download, print and complete our ‘Physical Activity Readiness Questionnaire’ (PAR-Q).

 We recommend you complete this form and send it to your GP practice as soon as possible.
 As your GP has oversight of your entire medical records, they are in the best position to determine whether you are medically safe to begin an exercise therapy programme in the home as opposed to in a clinical setting, such as a hospital.

-As it can take your GP practice anywhere between 2-8 weeks to complete and return this form, we recommend you hand-deliver or email your GP Practice your completed PAR-Q form as soon as you have booked your Initial Assessment with us.
+As every GP practice operates differently, it can take your GP anywhere between 2-8 weeks to complete and return this form.
+We therefore, strongly recommend you hand-deliver or email your GP Practice your completed PAR-Q form as soon as you have booked your Initial Assessment with us.

 **Please Note: If your GP subsequently determines that you are not medically safe to exercise in the home environment, we can still offer you alternative therapeutic options with us**

 What happens after my Health & Fitness Assessment?

 Once we have met you in person and gathered all the necessary information we need, we will then design your personalised programme that has the sole aim of helping you to achieve your unique health goals, while taking into account your medical conditions, injuries, prescribed medications, as well as your current commitment and motivation level.